The Foliage (film)

 The Foliage (美人草 (Meǐrén Cǎo)), also known as Years Without Epidemic, is a 2003 Chinese romance film directed by Lü Yue and stars Liu Ye, Shu Qi, Fang Bin, and Qi Huan.
 The film is an adaptation of Chinese-American writer Frank Shi's novel My First Love.
 It tells the love story of sent-down youth Liu Simeng and Ye Xingyu.
 The film premiered in China in 2003.

 Plot

-On her way back from a family visit, young female intellectual Xing-Yu (Shu Qi) meets the equally young and rebellious Si-Mong (Liu Hua) and the two fall in love.
+On her way back from a family visit, young female intellectual Xing-Yu meets the equally young and rebellious Si-Mong and the two fall in love.
 When Xing-Yu's childhood friend and lover Yuan gets into a fight with Si-Mong, Xing-Yu tries to make peace between the two jealous rivals.
 Her attempts for truce further draw her into a forbidden and passionate relationship instead.